 Students wishing to play rugby, hockey, lacrosse or any other team sport on a serious basis can often be introduced to city or University clubs.

-Students who want to undertake other extra-curricular activities are supported by the Activities Manager, who works with the Personal Tutor Coordinator and the Student Services Director to put on lunchtime speakers and other activities that might be of interest to students.
+Students who want to undertake other extra-curricular activities are supported by the Student Council Manager, who works with the Senior Tutors to put on lunchtime speakers and other activities that might be of interest to students.
 Students who are seemingly withdrawn or shy are also encouraged to participate as part of a group, which helps them to grow in self-confidence.

 If you would like to discover what Oxford Sixth Form College can offer, or see the College yourself, you can contact us to find out about our open days and book a tour.
 Call us today on +44(0)1865 793333, or email us at firstname.lastname@example.org.